 All teams must be registered prior to the Captain’s briefing to be held at 18:30 on

 Teams should comprise of a minimum of two and a maximum of four anglers.
 There must be a minimum of 2 team members on board on each fishing day.
 Once registered, no change will be allowed in the team.
 Only registered members shall fish from the boat during the tournament.
 Non-anglers or spectators may ride along on the boat but shall not be permitted to catch fish.

 The International Game Fish Association Rules and the Competition Rules and Regulations will apply to all catches.
 It is the responsibility of each team Captain and registered angler to know, understand and abide by the international Game Fishing Association and the South Indian Ocean Billfish Competition rules and regulations.

 on 02nd February 2023.
 The organisers reserve the right to fish four consecutive days within the week of the tournament.
 Furthermore, the competition dates may be moved and/or reduced as necessary in case of “force majeure”.
 In such cases, the Penalties clause will be amended accordingly.
-Fishing will start everyday at 7:00 and finish at 16:30, when all lines must be out of the water The official time reference used for and during the competition will be the time shown on the clock at Le Morne Anglers’ Club.
+Fishing will start everyday at 7:00 and finish at 16:30, when all lines must be out of the water The official time reference used for and during the competition will be the time shown on the clock at le Morne Anglers’ Club.

 All lines must be out of the water at 16:30.
 If a fish is hooked and reported on the radio before 16:30 and is still fighting after 16:30, no penalty shall be imposed even if the fish is lost.
 There will NOT be any specific return time if a fish is hooked before 16:30.
 Should a fish be hooked after 16:30, the entire catch of the day will be disqualified.